A director identification number (director ID) is compulsory for all directors of a registered Australian body, including a foreign company.

 The benefits of the director ID

-The Act is designed to increase director accountability and traceability, substantially limiting the potential for fraudulent activity and ‘phoenixing’ (where directors of a company wind up a company to avoid paying its liabilities and incorporate a new company to carry on substantially the same business).
+The Act is designed to increase director accountability and traceability, substantially limiting the potential for fraudulent activity and ‘phoenixing’, where directors wind up a company to avoid paying its liabilities and incorporate a new company to carry on substantially the same business.
 It will also prevent the use of fictitious identities.

-The regime is expected to have other benefits such as increasing the accessibility of important information that may assist administrators and liquidators.
+The regime also has other benefits such as increasing the accessibility of important information that may assist administrators and liquidators.
 It is anticipated that the public will be able to search the registry and view a director’s profile, including any historic relationships with different companies.

-A further benefit will be that sensitive personal director information held on publicly accessible corporate registers will no longer be available.
+A further benefit is that sensitive personal director information held on publicly accessible corporate registers will no longer be available.
 By removing this information, directors’ private information will be better protected from identity theft and privacy breaches.

 If you have any further questions regarding your directorship or the director ID, please contact your Pitcher Partners representative.